Valentine-Mario/SCML/README.md

 To create a click to copy button:
 ```
 <p id="copy_me">i want to copy this</p>
-<button id="id" copyArea=copy_me>click<.button>
+<button id="id" copyArea=copy_me>click</button>
 ```
-Pass in the id of the area you wish to copy in the cutton.
-And it would convert it to a click to copy button
+Pass in the id of the area you wish to copy to the button.
+And it would convert it to a click to copy button.

 #### Author
 Oragbakosi Valentine